dave-reynolds-93/project-2/README.md

 ### Code

--   [Bootstrap 5.3.2](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System, and also for styling.
+-   [Bootstrap 5.3.2](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System, navbar and also for styling.

 -   I got the code for the navbar from the [Bootstrap Documentation](https://getbootstrap.com/docs/4.1/components/navbar/)

--   I got the code for the 10 second refresh on the thank you page from my mentor.
+-   I got the code for the form on the contact page from the [Bootstrap Documentation](https://getbootstrap.com/docs/4.1/components/forms/)

+-   I got the inspiration, and some of the code, for the single page application from the [Harvard CS50 Web Development User Interfaces Video.](https://www.youtube.com/watch?v=jrBhi8wbzPw&t=674s&ab_channel=CS50)

--   I got the code for the form on the contact.html page from the [Bootstrap Documentation](https://getbootstrap.com/docs/4.1/components/forms/)
+-   I got the code for the google maps map from the [Google maps API documentation.](https://developers.google.com/maps/documentation)

--   I got the code for the video from [W3schools](https://www.w3schools.com/html/html5_video.asp)
+-   I got the code for the EmailJs form to send an email to myself, from the [Code Institute, Interactive Frontend Development, Putting it all Together, Sending emails using EmailJs section.](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+IFD101+2/courseware/03d3f6524ad249d9b33e3336d156dfd0/e4710f80cdf34bffbd607bc102482d5c/)

 ### Content

 -   All content was written by the developer.

--   The colours were picked using a tailorbrands blog post as inspiration: [Tailor Brands Blog Post](https://www.tailorbrands.com/blog/logo-color-combinations)

 ### Media

--   The image was created by the developer.

--   The inspirational video was made by Tomislav Jakupec on [Pixabay.](https://pixabay.com/)
+-   The massage image was found on pexel, a free image database.

 ### Acknowledgements